 I, unfortunately, am not a Doll Hospital in the sense that I can only repair FABRIC based problems.
 I have had several baby dolls with plastic or composite heads but fabric bodies that had tears or problems.
 Those I can repair quite easily.
 However, I don’t do non-fabric repairs.

-I have worked on a number of different projects but never thought to take pictures because they were mostly repairs or alterations so this section of my web site is a work in progress.
+I have worked on a number of different projects but never thought to take pictures because they were mostly repairs or alterations so this section of my web site is a work in progress but here are some recent projects.

 Fur Baby 3.0